 The interviewer is responsible for filling up Form 1 and Form 3 to respondents. .
 For Form 2, the supervisors will be asked to canvass this form.
 In case that the supervisors are absent for any reason, the interviewers may be also asked to help fill up this form (Form 2).

 The NIS team commenced their work of checking and coding and coding in begining of February after the first month of fieldwork was completed.
 Supervisors from the field delivered questionaires to NIS.
 Sida project expert and NIS Survey Manager helped in solving relevant matters that become apparent when reviewing questionires on delivery.

 Estimates of Sampling Error

-In order to provide a basis for assessing the reliability or precision of CSES estimates, the estimation of the magnitude of sampling error in the survey data shall be computed.
-Since most of the estimates from the survey are in the form of weighted ratios, thus variances for ratio estimates will thus be presented.
+In order to provide a basis for assessing the reliability or precision of CSES estimates, the estimation of the magnitude of sampling error in the survey data were computed.
+Since most of the estimates from the survey are in the form of weighted ratios, thus variances for ratio estimates are computed.